neovim/neovim.github.io/_posts/2014-07-04-july-newsletter.md

 If you an experienced developer or inexperienced but wanting to learn, visit the [GitHub repo][info-github] and check out the [README][info-readme], [CONTRIBUTING][info-contrib] guide, and finally the [Wiki][info-wiki] to learn more.

 There are plenty of opportunities to help out and plenty of things to do.

 ## That's a Wrap

-Do you have any feedback or suggestions regarding this first newsletter?
+Do you have any feedback or suggestions regarding this second newsletter?
 Feel free to reach out through the [Neovim Twitter][info-twitter].

 Also be sure to subscribe to the [RSS feed][info-rss] to stay up-to-date on what is happening in the Neovim world.
-The next newsletter will be released the first Friday of August.
+The next newsletter will be released around the first Friday of August.

 Until next time. `:wq`